Skip to main content

 Which company has more employees?

-Mihup has approximately 50-200 employees, while Rasa has approximately 100-500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Mihup has about 50-200 employees; Rasa has about 100-500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Mihup and Rasa competitors?